 There are many alternatives and whats more using opensource software a good DevOps person can have a solution up and running for exclusive use within a couple of hours if they know what they are doing .
 Zoom just works more maturely and better than the others at the moment.
 What’s more they are working on the specific security aspect with the best in the business.
 Alex Stamos, Ex-Chief Security Officer at Facebook is now advising Zoom on security issues and helping them incorporate secure practices into the robust application.

 Finally what I would like to add is that security is forever a work in progress.
 You may believe that you are very secure today however hackers out there will find a way in.
 The only way to be 100% secure is to unplug and take all your electronic devices, including the phone chargers because they too can be hacked now, put them into a metal box, put a padlock on that box, tie it up in heavy metal chains and drop this box off at the Mariana trench.
 So what are you gonna do about it?
 Well to begin with follow best practices, stay up to date on what’s going on from reputable sources only certainly not from TV News or newspapers and tabloids, and do the trade off analysis.
-A school class for instance is not discussing state secrets it is ok to use TLS security as opposed to end to end security for this reason.
+A school class for instance is not discussing state secrets it is ok to use TLS security for link layer encryption (re-encryption at server end for re-transmission to intended recipient) as opposed to end to end encryption for this reason.
 Think and research before forming an opinion and if in doubt talk to people who actually understand the technology rather than rumour mongers.
 Stay safe, Stay Connected… Zoom is fine, it is not Chinese owned for sure, for use at schools as long as best practices are being followed and reviewed periodically.